 If a parent has a restraining order against another parent or any other adult, a copy of that order must be on file.
 If an unauthorized parent tries to remove the child from the site, the staff will call 911.
-However, staff cannot physically prevent the unauthorized parent from removing the child.
+However, we cannot ensure that the unauthorized parent will not remove the child.